 Activity 3: Learn to Weave

 Or rather, learn about the traditional techniques involved in creating the colorful, intricate Peruvian textiles.
-This might not sound like something that kids will love, but our visit to the Centro Texil Urpi in the high Andean village of Chinchero, was a highlight of our trip.
-There are a number of these centers in the Sacred Valley, established to help preserve and celebrate the ancient techniques as well as provide local communities with a secure and sustainable source of income.
+Admittedly, this might not sound like something that kids will love.
+Nevertheless, our visit to the Centro Texil Urpi in the high Andean village of Chinchero, was a highlight of our trip.
+There are a number of these centers in the Sacred Valley, established to help preserve and celebrate the ancient techniques.
+At the same time, they provide local communities with a secure and sustainable source of income.

-We enjoyed a very informative and entertaining tour around the center where we learned the various stages involved in traditional textile production – from washing and dyeing alpaca wool to spinning and weaving the colorful yarn into exquisite table runners, cushions, wall hangings and more.
+Our informative and entertaining tour around the center taught us the various stages involved in traditional textile production, from washing and dyeing alpaca wool to spinning and weaving the colorful yarn into exquisite table runners, cushions, wall hangings and more.
 And when my children had had their fill of textiles, there was a friendly llama at the center to hug!